 "Jane and Elizabeth tried to explain to her the nature of an entail.
 They had often attempted to do it before, but it was a subject on which Mrs. Bennet was beyond the reach of reason, and she continued to rail bitterly against the cruelty of settling an estate away from a family of five daughters, in favour of a man [Mr. Collins] whom nobody cared anything about."

-In this presentation, sensible Elizabeth and Jane are accepting of the status quo, and Mrs. Bennet is the rebel.
+Elizabeth and Jane are presented as calmly accepting the status quo, while Mrs. Bennet is the rebel who is "beyond the reach of reason."

 Certainly inheritance is the event that kicks off the plot of Sense & Sensibility, but is there a hidden message of protest as well?
 Dr. Kelly asserts that Sense & Sensibility is a subversive attack on primogeniture, the practice of leaving the family estate to the oldest son, or closest male heir.
 (An "entail" was an additional restriction put on the estate which controlled who could inherit and what they could do with the property.)